LeoParadox10/FakeNewsDetection/README.md

            into GUI applications.

 Steps
+1. First of all install all packages that are mentioned in the start of code.

-Run and compile each and every line of code present in Untitled.ipynb file.
+2. Run and compile each and every line of code present in Untitled.ipynb file.

-Then test for fake news.
+3. Then test for fake news.
 Open Fake News.csv and copy a news from there and paste at the end of the code and test.
 Then it will return "Fake News".

-Repeat this same for True News.
+4. Repeat this same for True News.

-We can see tha the code can detect the trueness and falseness of the news entered.
+We can see that the code can detect the trueness and falseness of the news entered.
 This is how we can predict whether a news is true or not.